nansencenter/django-geo-spaas-harvesting/README.md

 - based on the configuration file, instantiate and run each harvester in a separate process so that each data repository can be harvested in parallel.
-- when receiving a SIGTERM or SIGINT signal, shut down the harvesters gracefully and dump their state so that the harvesting can be resumed where it stopped.
+- when receiving a SIGTERM or SIGINT signal, shut down the harvesters gracefully.